juanandresgs/FeatureProof/README.md

 - [✅] Define a function template
 - [✅] Publish development up to this point
 - [✅] Break up monolithic functionality into templated functions
-- [ IN PROGRESS ] Refactor and test Project 0xA11c scripts to insure beta parity
-- [ ] Is there a better organization/segmentation for functions by namespace or functionality type?
-- [ ] Find a way to better integrate enums (function_types) and sub classes (func_info)
+- [✅] Find a way to better integrate enums (function_types) and sub classes (func_info)
+- [🚧] Refactor and test Project 0xA11c scripts to insure beta parity
 - [ ] Assess the viability of reimplementing the main harness for Binary Ninja
 - [ ] Assess the viability of reimplementing the main harness for Ghidra
+- [ ] Can we enable autocompletion from scripts that rely on FeatureProof?

 ## Desired Functions:
-- Get XREFs to symbol
-- Get XREFs to address
-- Get XREFs from address
+- Get ascending call graph from starting function
 - Get descending call graph from starting function
-- Get ascending call graph from starting function
 - Get XREF count to symbol
-- def list_all_segments():
 - def list_all_segments_by_name():
 - def list_all_segments_by_starting_address():
 - def determine_start_of_segment_at_address(ea):